 How is a thyroglossal duct cyst treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Your child’s healthcare provider will regularly check your child’s cyst.
 Treatment may include:

 - Cutting into and draining the cyst, if antibiotic medicine doesn’t get rid of the infection

 - Cutting out the cyst and some nearby tissue (surgical excision)

 - Injecting a substance to remove the cyst, if a child can’t have surgery

-What are the complications of a thyroglossal duct cyst?
+What are the possible complications of a thyroglossal duct cyst in a child?

 Complications of a thyroglossal duct cyst may include: